-Dawn Jacobs holds a doctorate in special education with a concentration in learning disabilities, and continues to improve the academic outcomes for students with disabilities through teacher development, instructional design, and research in the areas of response to intervention, social support, and parent involvement.
+Guide Writers: Dawn Jacobs holds a doctorate in special education with a concentration in learning disabilities, and continues to improve the academic outcomes for students with disabilities through teacher development, instructional design, and research in the areas of response to intervention, social support, and parent involvement.

-Tracie Vaughn Zimmer is an award-winning children's author and literacy specialist.

-Many more discussion guides can be found on the Disney • Hyperion website at www.disneybooks.com.
+Tracie Vaughn Zimmer is an award-winning children's book author and literacy specialist.
+Many more discussion guides can be found on the Disney • Hyperion website at www.DisneyBooks.com.

-Doreen Rappaport's Big Words Series
+Doreen Rappaport's Big Words Series -

-Frederick's Journey The Life of Frederick Douglass Illustrated by London Ladd Tr. ed.
-978-0-4231-1438-3
+Wilma's Way Home The Life of Wilma Mankiller Illustrated by Linda Kukuk Tr. ed 978-1-4847-4718-6 COMING SOON!